 A statue to this modern martyr was unveiled in July 1998 and stands above the west entrance to the Abbey.
+Information about the ten statues can be found under the entry for Kolbe.
+The sculptor was Neil Simmons.

 "You should follow the words from above, and repent again."

-IN 1981 A MEMORIAL was erected in Wuding County, in the Yunnan region of China.
+In 1981 a memorial was erected in Wuding County, in the Yunnan region of China.
 It is the only monument known to commemorate a Christian killed in the Cultural Revolution.
 At its foot may be found the words, 'As the Scripture says of the Saints, "They will rest from their labours for their deeds follow them." '

 Christian missionaries first settled in Yunnan towards the end of the nineteenth century, and came to Wuding County in 1906.
 After the Communist revolution the missionaries were expelled: Christianity was identified with imperialism.
 But the religion endured, despite the pressures of political campaigns and public discouragements.
 Christians who sought to reconcile the demands of their faith with the political requirements of their new state could find the experience harsh and taxing.